integrated-inferences/CausalQueries/CONTRIBUTING.md

 ## Contributing to CausalQueries

-:tada: Welcome to our contribution guidelines and thank you for your interesting in contributing!
+:tada: Welcome to our contribution guidelines and thank you for your interest in contributing!

   ### Reporting a bug